yangfangs/physpetools/README.rst

 Frequently Asked Questions (FAQ)
 --------------------------------------------------------------------------------

-Physpe input/output
+PhySpeTree input/output
 ^^^^^^^^^^^^^^^^^^^

-**1.What preparation of user should does for Physpe?**
+**1.What preparation of user should does for PhySpeTree?**

 User should prepare a list contain organisms names (abbreviation name are same with `KEGG database <http://www.genome.jp/kegg/catalog/org_list.html>`_.), one line write one species name only such as `organism_example_list <https://gitlab.com/xiaoxiaoyang/physpetools/raw/master/examples/organism_example_list.txt>`_.
 You can retrieve the abbreviation names of organisms by `KEGG API <http://rest.kegg.jp/list/organism>`_.

-**2.What's Physpe output data mean?**
+**2.What's PhySpeTree output data mean?**

-Physpe output tow data files, the one is contain phylogenetic tree files default names is ``Outdata``, another is a temp file.
+PhySpeTree output tow data files, the one is contain phylogenetic tree files default names is ``Outdata``, another is a temp file.

 If you reconstruct phylogenetic tree by HCP (highly conserved protein) model, temp file include three directory ``conserved_protein``, ``muscle_alignment`` and ``concatenate``
   + conserved_protein: Store the \*.fasta format files, which is conserved proteins retrieve by KEGG database.